+What the difference Between the Original Model and New model Block knife sharpener?
+They both work pretty much the same.
+The original are slippery and need to hold down harder.
+Best to screw down to work benches or work tables.
+The New models are much easier to use with it’s new patent Anti-Slip grip made in the handle.
+This gives you great grip and more control when using free hand or on Hard slippery surface.
+The new model have a smooth drew threw. much easier to get the feal of the tool when sharpening knives.
 What makes the Block’s sharpener knife Different?
 We can sharpen very expensive knives, with no fear of losing what’s already their or devalue collectible knives.
 Our Patent sharpening rods flex open, and are made to squeeze back, so you pick up on knifes original Cutting edge, taking off very little to no steel off.
-Yet you can get most knives razor sharp fast and easily.
+Yet you can get knives razor sharp fast and easily.
 With our unique flex design Block Knife Sharpeners can pick up on Hundreds of odd shape cutting edges that other sharpeners can not sharpen.
 Block knife sharpeners work much like professional chef steel work.
 But much easier.
 Block knife sharpener’s are also well known for sharpening any style Serrated edge knives.
 Block’s knife sharpeners will not Damage any serrated edge knives.
 WE Have not found a serrated edge knife that Block knife sharpeners can’t sharpen.

 - How long will a Block knife sharpener last?

 You can literally do hundreds of knives, Use 3-n-1 oil on rods it will help you get sharper.
 And sharpening rods will last much longer.
 You can pull and turn the sharpening rods if ever need.
 But only the New model Sharpeners can be pulled.
 New rods are free if you need new ones.
 You pay only shipping. $5.00 dollars just give us a call.

 - Will it sharpen Ceramic knives?